iot-edge-foundation/iot-edge-beerlift/README.md

 ### Direct Method - MarkPosition

-A JSON body is needed to be send:
+A JSON body is needed to be sent:

 ```
 {